tokenika/tokenika.github.io/web/web.md

 #### The EOS ICO for Dummies!

-The purpose of this post is primarily to focus on issues related to the Initial Coin Offering (ICO) of EOS , and not on specifics of EOS itself.
+The purpose of this post is primarily to focus on issues related to the Initial Coin Offering (ICO) of EOS, and not on specifics of EOS itself.

 <span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@trogdor/the-eos-ico-for-dummies), by @trogdor, June 2017</span>